KushGuptaRH/MOVEit-Response/collections/kushguptarh/moveit_response/roles/moveit_server_scan/README.md

 Role Name
 =========

-This role checks and fails if the hosts it is running on are not Windows Servers and do not have a MiCentralCFG.exe (main execution)
+This role checks Windows hosts for files known to be associated with the MOVEit ransomware attacks.
+It does this by making sure chocolatey and yara are installed, copying over the yara rules specified in moveit_server_scan_rules to the C:\Temp\ directory, and then running the rules.

 Requirements
 ------------

-Two modules are being used in this role, ansible.windows.win_stat and ansible.builtin.fail.
-Make sure you have access to both.
-This role also relies on ansible_facts['os_family'], so make sure your facts are turned on/cached.
+Four modules are being used in this role, all contained in ansible.windows and ansible.builtin.

 Role Variables
 --------------

-ansible_facts['os_family']:
-  - Ansible Facts mechanism for determining Windows systems
-moveit_server_check_path:
-  - Defaults to the default path of the MOVEit server documentation, C:\Program Files\MOVEit\MiCentralCFG.exe.
-  - Can be set to whatever drive/directory you want to check for the MOVEit Executable.
-  - Stored in defaults/main.yml
+moveit_server_scan_rules:
+  - list of the yara rule files to run on the windows hosts

 Dependencies
 ------------